Internal email sent to all Lovesac employees: Dec 23, 2015

 The War Room: Comfort is king at Lovesac, but Lovesac offices need to also be extremely functional.
 Glass boards are incredibly useful and far more durable than typical whiteboards–but also way more expensive.
 Here’s a good hack: Find a local glass shop and order 1/4″ tempered glass with drilled holes for stainless steel “standoffs.” = Sexy looking glass boards at a fraction of the cost!

 The Panic Room: Not only is each room cleverly named to make calling meetings there fun, but each is functionally designed to be both comfy, productive, and most of all: usable!
 Too many offices have complicated AV systems that require IT to come over every time you want to hold a meeting.
 Each of our rooms has a bluetooth soundbar, playable right from your phone or computer.
+We worked hard to find the best soundbar under £100 so we could afford to put one in every room.
 And each flatscreen includes a wireless USB device that allows any laptop to zap its screen and sound right to the big screen and sounder–no wires necessary.
 We even went so far as to put a remote control caddy in every room so those pesky remotes wouldn’t end up lost–and useless.
 Good design is in the details.